Cisco ACI Tutorial 3 – Sing a new song for sorting server groups and policy

 Step 1: Add a new Application Profile

 Application profiles define the policies, services and relationships between End Point Groups (EPGs).
 Each application profile contains one or more EPG that can communicate with the other EPGs in the same application profile and with EPGs in other application profiles according to the contract rules.
-[Adapted from ACI Help]
+[From ACI online help – Cisco removed online help in ACI v5.2(6)- I’ve attempted to correct this definition where necessary]

 The Application Profile is a container object for End Point Groups.
 An Application Profile can also be used to limit the scope of a Contract.
 [RedNectar’s Definition]